adilbhatia98/CS109A-Group-3/docs/final_notebook/models.md

 5 minute	0.591116	          0.446281
 ```

+<p>Random Forest performs decently relative to our original goal in the project (achieving above 50% test accuracy).</p>

 # Boosting
 Next, we will consider boosting, an iterative approach that might eliminate some more of the error in our trees.